resibots/limbo/docs/guides/bo.rst

 The selection of the next solution to evaluate is made by finding the solution that maximizes the acquisition function.
-This step is another optimization problem, but does not require testing the controller in simulation or reality.
+This step is another optimization problem, but does not require evaluating the objective function.
 In general, for this optimization problem we can derive the exact equation and find a solution with gradient-based optimization, or use any other optimizer (e.g. CMA-ES)